Sreeram0juBhavani/oasis2/README.md

 # oasis2
-This creates an ATM Interface which performs ATM operations such checking balance, withdraw money and deposit money.
+This creates an ATM Interface which performs ATM operations such as checking balance, withdraw money and deposit money.
 Languages used: JAVA